 The Tudal Family draws upon a long history of growing and winemaking to create limited-production fine wines.
 Cerruti Cellars, in Jack London Square, is named in tribute to patriarch and 1st generation California Grower George “Baci” Cerruti, an Italian immigrant from Genoa that lived to the ripe age of 99.
 His legacy has passed down through Arnold Tudal (2nd generation) and John Tudal (3rd generation).
 Up in St. Helena, the Tudal Winery’s fame and reputation is based on their signature Tudal Estate Cabernet Sauvignon using grapes from the estate vineyard planted back in 1972.
 The Tudal Winery is only open by appointment but the Cerruti tasting room is regularly open to the public on weekends.

 We’ve had the pleasure of drinking the Estate Cabernet for years.
 More recently, we’ve also enjoyed their North Coast Cabernet Sauvignon, Clift Vineyard Cabernet Sauvignon, and Baci’s Bin (a Super Tuscan).
-Tasting Room open Saturday and Sunday, 12:30 to 5:30 pm.
+The East Bay Tasting Room is open Saturday and Sunday, 12:30 to 5:30 pm.

 Dashe Cellars (55 4th Street, Oakland, 510-452-1800)